-Guidelines for documenting estimates:
+Here are some guidelines for documenting estimates:

-- ▶ Show the percent tolerance that is likely to apply. - Tell how the estimate was made and what assumptions were used. - Specify any factors that might affect the validity of the estimate (such as time-will the estimate still be valid in six months?).
+- ▶ Show the percent tolerance that is likely to apply. - Tell how the estimate was made and what assumptions were used. - Specify any factors that might affect the validity of the estimate (such as whether the estimate will still be valid in six months).

 Could you fault Karen for anything?
 Well, perhaps.
-If she failed to tell the boss that a ballpark estimate may have a tolerance of perhaps ± 25 percent but that the margin of error can range from -10 percent to +100 percent, then she allowed him to think that the estimate was better than it was.
+If she failed to tell the boss that a ballpark estimate might have a tolerance of perhaps $\pm 25$ percent but that the margin of error could range from -10 percent to +100 percent, then she allowed him to think that the estimate was better than it was.
 Also, she should have documented all working assumptions, explaining how she did the estimate, what project she had used for comparison, and so on.
 Then, if management still pulled a whammy on her, at least she would have had some protection.
 In fact, it is impossible to make sense of any estimate unless these steps are taken, so they should be standard practice.